Alpine County Opportunity serves 2 students in grades 1-12.

 School Overview

-Alpine County Opportunity's student population of 2 students has stayed relatively flat over five school years.
+Alpine County Opportunity's student population of 2 students has declined by 66% over five school years.

 The teacher population of 1 teachers has declined by 50% over five school years.